aws-samples/psp-reusable-artifacts/README.md

 - EKS
 - "ec2", "ec2messages", "elasticloadbalancing", "sts", "kms", "logs", "ssm", "ssmmessages"

-You can use networking folder of this repo to help provisioning networking infrastructure.
+You can use networking folder of this repo to help provisioning networking infrastructure (**please remember to change terraform/networking/versions.tf file to use your bucket as in previous step**).

 ## Environment Variables